timtatt/sift/README.md

+# sift

-# sift - _A lightweight terminal UI for displaying Go tests._
+> _A lightweight terminal UI for displaying Go tests._

+sift is a lightweight terminal UI for displaying Go test results.
+It allows developers to traverse verbose Go test logs in their terminal.
+Each test is able to be expanded and collapsed to only show the logs that matter.

 <img src="/assets/screenshot.png" width="60%" alt="Screenshot of the Sift UI">

-Sift solves the problem of verbose Go test logs by allowing you to show/hide the logs at an individual tests level.

 ## Installation